aleron75/aleron75.github.io/_posts/2021-03-11-ddd-journey-aggregates-and-repositories.md

 In the series of my short **DDD journey** articles, I'll summarize some of the **insights** that came out speaking with the author.

-I hope these articles can be helpful to those that read the book; I warmly recommend it if you haven't already done.
+I hope these articles can be helpful to those that read the book; I warmly recommend it if you haven't already done: [get it with a special discount](https://leanpub.com/web-application-architecture/c/RONCHI) that the author reserved to the readers of my blog!

 ## How to save child entities of an aggregate?
 Let's first recap what is an aggregate with [Martin Fowler's definition](https://martinfowler.com/bliki/DDD_Aggregate.html):